SalomePlatform/top_ii_vol/Readme.md

 However if for some reason `make` fails follow the manual compilation given in `ReadmeManualCompile.md`.

-## Running Top2Vol
+## Running top-ii-vol

-If the compilation went successful you should have three tools at your disposal `ParTop2Vol-Mesher` , `Top2Vol-Mesher` , and `top-ii-vol-PreProc`.
+If the compilation went successful you should have three tools at your disposal `top-ii-vol-ParMesher` , `top-ii-vol-Mesher` ,  `top-ii-vol-PreProc`, `top-ii-vol-Part`, and `top-ii-vol-DistMesher`.
 These tools can be worked with command line inputs.

 ##### How to use top-ii-vol-PreProc ?